How to prevent osteoporosis after hysterectomy?

 You may have thought that carrying around some extra weight is a risk factor for bone loss and fractures, but surprisingly, it is not.
 It is underweight women who have an increased risk.
 This is, of course, not an excuse for being overweight, as this will raise your risk of many other health conditions.

-Keeping a healthy weight will help prevent osteoporosis after hysterectomy.
+It is important to maintain a healthy weight after hysterectomy to prevent osteoporosis.
 Losing weight after a hysterectomy for women who are obese has many health benefits.
-But, losing more than 10 percent of your total body weight may become an issue for your bone integrity.
+But losing more than 10 percent of your total body weight may become an issue for your bone integrity.

-When you try to lose weight after a hysterectomy, it is important you include physical activities and an adequate amount of calcium in your diet to protect your bones.
+When you try to lose weight after a hysterectomy, you must include physical activities and an adequate amount of calcium in your diet to protect your bones.

 5. Testing for osteoporosis

-Following their hysterectomy, women need to check their bone density on a regular base.
+Women must regularly monitor their bone density after having a hysterectomy.
 Acting on the early signs of bone loss with the right treatment will help prevent osteoporosis.

-A bone density scan, or DEXA, is an easy and painless procedure that takes the most twenty minutes.
+A bone density scan, or DEXA, is an easy, painless procedure that takes about twenty minutes.
 You have to lie still on a padded table while the machine scans your hips and spine and measures your bone mass.

-The test results in the form of a T-score will show you the bone density you have compared to a healthy thirty-year-old.
+Using a T-score test, you can find out what your bone density is compared to a healthy thirty-year-old.
 The lower the T-score, the lower your bone density.

 - A T-score higher than -0.1 is considered normal.

-- A T-score of -2.5 and lower indicates you have osteoporosis.
+- A T-score of -2.5 or lower indicates you have osteoporosis.

 Conclusion